-#1: Be Early to your actor headshot session
+#1: Be Early to Your Appointment

 If you do only one thing to succeed at your headshot session, arrive early!
 You don’t want to waste a single minute of your shoot to subway delays or traffic jams, so give yourself plenty of extra time to get there.

 But it’s not just about being on time.
 To really rock your headshot session, arrive at least 15-20 minutes early to get oriented and ready to work.
 Use the restroom, freshen up, and breathe.
 Hang your clothes up on the wardrobe rack and start to focus on your first look.
 Meditate for a minute and get centered in your body.
 Do some jumping jacks and stretches.
 In fact, do whatever warm-ups you would do before an audition or performance.
 Which leads me to my next tip…

 #2: Think of Your Shoot As a Performance